ankane/chartkick/guides/Content-Security-Policy.md

 # Content Security Policy (CSP)

-Unfortunately, `unsafe-inline` styles must be enabled for charts to work.
+Chartkick tries to make CSP as easy as possible.
+Currently, `unsafe-inline` styles must be enabled for charts to work.
 There are open issues to resolve this with some of the charting libraries.

 - [Chart.js](https://github.com/chartjs/Chart.js/issues/5208)
 - [Highcharts](https://github.com/highcharts/highcharts/issues/6173)